Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 Crafting recipes with lower priority values take precedence.
 So, if all else is equal, a recipe with a priority of `0` would be used over a recipe with priority `1`.
 Priorities may be negative if necessary.
 If `"priority"` is not provided, a priority of `0` is implied.

 ## Heating
-Heating recipes are used to transform an item using a heat source over a period of time.
+Furnace recipes are used to transform an item using a heat source over a period of time.
+A slight misnomer, furnace recipes are used with any interface that involves a heat source, including campfires.

 ![](/assets/images/loot/recipes/furnace_recipe.png)